YXMjy/PUTH-ALS-Analysis/README.md

     reference file "4-survival.R"

-*** Fourth, We identified a 27-loci signature using machine learning methods, and calculated the methylation risk score for each individual in the
+*** Fourth, we identified a 27-loci signature using machine learning methods, and calculated the methylation risk score for each individual in the
 PUTH-ALS cohort.
 Considering the possible interaction of genetic and epigenetic factors with ALS, we further generated the genetic-profile scores
 (the weighted sum of the effect allele count) based on summary statistics from an EU-ALS cohort (derived from a genome-wide association study (GWAS) based on large European population cohorts consisting of 20,806 ALS cases and 59,804 controls; Access link:http://als.umassmed.edu; reference research: https://doi.org/10.1016/j.neuron.2018.02.027).